percona/k8spxc-docs/docs/gke.md

 # Install Percona XtraDB Cluster on Google Kubernetes Engine (GKE)

 This quickstart shows you how to configure the Percona Operator for MySQL based on Percona XtraDB Cluster with the Google Kubernetes Engine.
 The document assumes some experience with Google Kubernetes Engine (GKE).
-For more information on the GKE, see the [Kubernetes Engine Quickstart](https://cloud.google.com/kubernetes-engine/docs/quickstart).
+For more information on the GKE, see the [Kubernetes Engine Quickstart :octicons-link-external-16:](https://cloud.google.com/kubernetes-engine/docs/quickstart).

 ## Prerequisites